preetpancholi/Hovercraft/README.md

 Team
 =====
 The build team consists of:
-* Preet Pancholi-- I did codings, github repo, video editing etc. Providing the space for our so called laboratory :p
+* Preet Pancholi-- I did codings, github repo, video editing etc.(Everything xD) Providing the space for our so called laboratory :p
 * Gaurav Khanna -- Designing, presentation oragnization and write-ups.
 He helped in financing xD
 * Karan Warraich -- Electronic expert(kind of), helped in coding and DEMOTIVATOR in a good way.
 * Anmol Singh -- Disguised!
 Undercover! :|